ncflib/DSS-Docs/index.md

 # Digital Scholarship Studio Documentation and Workflows
 ## Jane Bancroft Cook Library, New College of Florida

 This page serves as a repository of documentation, workflows, and services that deal with digital scholarship and digital humanities work at the Jane Bancroft Cook Library at the New College of Florida.
-It is principally managed by (Cal Murgu, Digital Humanities Librarian)[https://calmurgu.com].
+It is principally managed by [Cal Murgu, Digital Humanities Librarian](https://calmurgu.com).
 More to come.

 ### Code of Conduct